kriptoistanbul/cryptocurrencynewspro/_posts/2022-06-01-what-iota-miota.md

 <li>thanks to its innovative, decentralized design</li>
 </ul>
 <h2 id="3">The basics of purchasing IOTA - What you need to know</h2>
-<p lang="en">Several factors should be considered if you wish to buy IOTA safely and inexpensively:</p>
+<p>Several factors should be considered if you wish to buy IOTA safely and inexpensively:</p>
 <h3 id="4">Secure payment method</h3>
 <p>The user should use a broker or provider that allows the user to use a variety of secure payment methods.
 Further, the broker should use the best encryption protocols to secure all data transfers associated with the transaction.</p>
 <h3 id="5">IOTA Wallet</h3>